 Often consuming most people, old and young, mobile phones are essentially the backbone of modern life in China.

 For Chinese minors, the country’s super app WeChat is a vital part of growing up.
 All the while allowing you to do pretty much anything.
-Pay your bills, message your friends, read about your favourite celebrities.
+Pay your bills, message your friends, read about your favorite celebrities.
 You name it, WeChat most likely has got it.
 Since its launch in 2011, the do-it-all app has garnered one billion active users worldwide.

 While American pop stars may be the leaders of western sites like Twitter and Facebook, there are Chinese celebrities with an equally large fanbase, or far larger ones, on China’s biggest social media platform: Sina Weibo.